stephensmalley/seabee/docs/docs/crypto.md

 SeaBee will require a public verification key on startup.
 This verification key is known as the "root key" because it is used to control the administration of SeaBee.

+- The SeaBee root public key is stored at `/etc/seabee/seabee_root_key.pem`
+  - The SeaBee root private key should be encrypted and ideally stored on separate secure system
+  - The SeaBee root key can be either an ECDSA or RSA key
+- Use `make gen-root-key` to generate an encrypted RSA keypair for SeaBee
+- Use `make install-root-key` to copy the resulting public key to `/etc/seabee/seabee_root_key.pem`
+  - The above commands require openssl installed on the system

 TODO: document use cases for the root key (disable, runtime config change)

 If SeaBee runs with the `verify-keys` option, then all keys added to SeaBee must be signed by